Youtopia (film)

-Youtopia is a 2018 Italian drama film directed by Berardo Carboni.
+Youtopia (also marketed as Sugar Baby) is a 2018 Italian drama film directed by Berardo Carboni.
+Written by Marco Antonio Berard, Berardo Carboni and Dino Giarrusso.

 Synopsis

 Youtopia is the story of a young woman who decides to sell her virginity to pay the debts of her mother and of the man who decides to buy it.
-It's a Bildungsroman in which the protagonist discovers new worlds and new feelings.
+It's a bildungsroman in which the protagonist discovers new worlds and new feelings.